 Do you know of any other myths about spiritual growth that I have not mentioned?
 Feel free to leave yours below.
 This should be interesting, lol.

 P.S.
 Like what you read here?
-Just hit the “Like,” “Share” and “Tweet” buttons at the top of the page!
+Just hit the “Like,” “Share”.
 That will help your friends find this message!